codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 }
 ```

 This makes things even worse!
-Now we’re throwing an exception which causes the framework to return an HTTP 404 response, which is not evident at all in the endpoint implementation.
+Here we're making use of a framework feature by which an exception encodes an HTTP 404 response within it.
+This is important control flow that is completely obscured in the endpoint implementation.

 So what can we do about it?
 We _could_ improve things by creating specific exception types for the different outcomes, but we would still be using exceptions as a means of control flow.
 Alternatively, we could rewrite the code not to depend on exceptions at all: